Alberto Quintano

-Alberto Guillermo Quintano Ralph (born 26 April 1946), commonly known as El Mariscal, is a Chilean former professional footballer.
+Alberto Fernando Quintano Ralph (born 26 April 1946), commonly known as El Mariscal, is a Chilean former professional footballer.
 He played as a defender for Universidad de Chile in Chile's Primera División.

 Career

 Player

 He emerged from the University of Chile in the 1960s.
 These years were historic for the "U" and were the period known as Ballet Azul.
 For a decade and a half he was a key figure in La Red.

 At the end of that decade he migrated to Mexican football, where he became the star in the central defense of Cruz Azul, pairing with Javier "Kaliman" Guzman.
 He stayed there for six years.

 He found a partner in Elias Figueroa, with whom he formed a defensive partnership, described as a true "wall" in the World Alemania '74.

 He participated in the 1969 playoffs for the World Cup in Mexico '70 and in the 1977 playoffs for the World Cup in Argentina 1978.
 On both occasions Chile was not ranked.

 Quintano ended his career as an active player playing for Club Deportivo Magallanes.